There is a reason why today’s cruise ships are called floating cities. They are massive!

 LNG fuel tanks are typically 115 feet long with a 26-foot diameter.

-How big is a Cruise Ship Engine?
+How Big is a Cruise Ship Engine?

 Cruise ships that run on diesel engines must carry catalytic-reduction equipment and exhaust treatment systems to reduce the environmental impact of the machines.